SebastianBocquet/MiraTitanHMFemulator/docs/tutorial.rst

 :math:`w_b = (-w_0 -w_a)^{1/4}` (see paper).
 The user is expected to
 provide the parameters in the usual space of :math:`(w_0, w_a)` and the code will handle the conversion for you!

+Note that the cosmology needs to satisfy all 9 parameter constraints, not just 8 for the parameters you provided.

 .. code:: ipython3